-Youth Organizing Council (YOC) champions justice for young people in Oakland.
-Founded by Oakland Kids First in 2018, YOC now convenes 15 student leaders with previous program experience from each of our school sites during the summer and weekly during the school year.
+Youth Organizing Council (YOC) champions justice and educational equity for students in Oakland.
+Founded by OKF in 2018, YOC now convenes 18 student leaders and alumni with previous program experience from five schools during a summer organizing institute and weekly during the school year.

 Youth Organizing Council program curriculum incorporates community-building and healing, skill development, political education, power mapping, campaign planning and civic engagement.
 YOC centers the voices and experiences of Oakland youth in shared decision-making and empowers students to influence policies, budgets or democratic processes that directly affect their lives.
 Each year, YOC members identify regional, district, or city-wide campaigns that build power for young people in Oakland and increase equity and racial justice in the public school system.

 In recent years, YOC organizers co-authored the Oakland Youth Vote resolution with Oakland City Council President Rebecca Kaplan, which made history in November 2020 when it passed as ballot Measure QQ with 67% of the vote.
 YOC youth organizers continue to work in partnership with the Oakland Youth Vote (OYV) Coalition and a Core Leader Committee of student leaders to implement Oakland Youth Vote before the next round of OUSD school board elections.